-In the opinion of Pacifica Law Group LLP, Seattle, Washington, Bond Counsel, under existing law and subject to certain qualifications described herein, the interest on the Bonds is excludable from gross income for federal income tax purposes.
-In addition, interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
-See "Legal and Tax Information-Tax Matters."
+In the opinion of Pacifica Law Group LLP, Seattle, Washington, Bond Counsel, under existing law and subject to certain qualifications described herein, the interest on the 2021A LTGO (Sewer) Bonds is excludable from gross income for federal income tax purposes.
+In addition, interest on the 2021A LTGO (Sewer) Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+See "Legal and Tax Information-Tax Matters Relating to the Tax-Exempt Bonds" herein.
+Interest on the Sewer Revenue Bonds and 2021B LTGO (Sewer) Bonds is not intended to be exempt from federal income taxes.
+See "Legal and Tax Information-Certain Income Tax Consequences Relating to the Taxable Bonds."

-LIMITED TAX GENERAL OBLIGATION BONDS, 2021, SERIES A
+LIMITED TAX GENERAL OBLIGATION AND REFUNDING BONDS

+(PAYABLE FROM SEWER REVENUES), 2021, SERIES A